ShayokhShorfuddin/Empty/README.md

 ^ ..mt.empty.empty
 ```
 1. In the first part, there is ```^``` and a single whitespace.
 Single whitespace refers to 1 (a) and ^ for Capitalization (A).
 2. Here comes the interesting part.
 Notice that there is nothing between two '.' in the second part.
-That's how we can display a white
+That's how we can display a whitespace.
+3. The keyword 'empty' is used in the 3rd and 4th part as length of 'empty' = 5 (e)

+## Hello World
+At last, here is the classic 'Hello World' using 'Empty' -